Research

 Species coexistence

-Plant communities can house remarkable biodiversity, but how do all these plant species coexist?
+Plant communities are home to remarkable biodiversity, but how do all these plant species coexist?
 In particular, what is the role of spatial environmental variation in promoting coexistence?
-What are the potential consequences of environmental change for these coexistence-promoting mechanisms?
+Additionally, what are the potential consequences of environmental change for coexistence-promoting mechanisms?
 I tackle these questions through field and greenhouse experiments tightly coupled with ecological theory.

 Species distributions

-For a species to persist in a given location, it needs to withstand the environmental conditions there amidst interactions with other species in the community.
-Then, when and how do species interactions play a significant role in shaping species distributions?
-My research aims to build up this understanding from the first principles of demography and population dynamics in a community context.
+For a species to persist in an area, it must withstand the environmental conditions there amidst interactions with other species in the community.
+With this in mind, when and how do species interactions play a critical role in shaping where species occur?
+My research aims to build up an understanding of current and future species distributions from the first principles of demography and population dynamics.

 Functional traits

-Plant species’ ecological strategies are reflected in their functional traits.
+Plant species’ ecological strategies are reflected in their functional (morphological, physiological, or phenological) traits.
 Can these traits be used to predict the demography, and in turn the (co-)occurrence patterns, of many species across environmental gradients?
 I am exploring this question both at the landscape scale using community surveys and at the geographic scale using botanical big data.

 Ecology education

-Ecology education has a crucial role to play in our world that is increasingly impacted by anthropogenic environmental change.
-How can we better help students learn important concepts in ecology, especially quantitative ones?
-I am involved in the development of EcoEvoApps, a collection of interactive web apps for theoretical models in ecology and evolution, and am actively exploring how such tools can enhance more traditional approaches to ecology education.
+Ecologists have a crucial role to play in broadening understanding and appreciation of the natural world, which is increasingly impacted by human activity.
+Yet, many foundational concepts in ecology are built upon quantitative theory.
+In an effort to bridge this gap, I am involved in the development of EcoEvoApps, a collection of interactive apps for theoretical models in ecology and evolution.
+I am actively exploring how such tools can be leveraged to enhance ecology education.